-The future impact of the global emergence of the COVID-19 pandemic on our business is currently unknown.
-In an effort to protect the health and safety of our employees, we took proactive actions and adopted social distancing policies at our locations around the world, including work from home ("WFH"), reducing the number of people in our sites at any one time, and suspending employee travel.
-In an effort to contain the COVID-19 pandemic or slow its spread, governments around the world have also enacted various measures, including orders to close all businesses not deemed "essential," isolate residents to their homes or places of residence, and practice social distancing when engaging in essential activities.
-In addition, the United States and other foreign countries in which we operate have imposed measures such as quarantines and "shelter-in-place" orders that are restricting business operations and travel and requiring individuals to WFH, which has impacted all aspects of our business, as well as those of the third-parties we rely upon for our manufacturing, assembly, testing, shipping and other operations.
+The future impact of the ongoing COVID-19 pandemic on our business remains unknown.
+In an effort to protect the health and safety of our employees, we took proactive actions and adopted social distancing policies at our locations around the world, including requiring employees to work from home ("WFH"), reducing the number of people in our sites at any one time, and suspending employee travel.
+In an effort to contain the COVID-19 pandemic or slow its spread, governments around the world have also enacted various measures, including orders to close all businesses not deemed "essential," isolate residents in their homes or places of residence, and practice social distancing.
+In addition, the United States and other countries in which we operate have imposed measures such as quarantines and "shelter-in-place" orders that restrict business operations and travel and require individuals to WFH, which has impacted all aspects of our business, as well as those of the third-parties we rely upon for our manufacturing, assembly, testing, shipping and other operations.

-We anticipate the global health crisis caused by the COVID-19 pandemic will continue to negatively impact business activity across the globe and will continue to impact our business, employees and operations.
-We believe that the COVID-19 pandemic has caused, and could continue to cause, delay and disruption in the manufacture, shipment, and sales of, and overall demand for, our products.
+We anticipate the global health crisis caused by the COVID-19 pandemic will continue to impact business activity across the globe and will continue to impact our business, employees and operations for the foreseeable future.
+We believe that the COVID-19 pandemic could cause delay and disruption in the manufacture, shipment, and sales of, and overall demand for, our products.
 In addition, we believe the production capabilities of our suppliers has been, and may continue to be, impacted as a result of quarantines, closures of production facilities, lack of supplies, or delays caused by restrictions on travel or WFH orders.
-For example, on March 16, 2020, the government of Malaysia announced measures to restrict movement in that country to suppress the number of COVID-19 cases.
-The restrictions have been extended currently until December 31, 2020.
+For example, on March 16, 2020, the government of Malaysia announced measures to restrict movement in that country to suppress the number of COVID-19 cases, which have been extended currently until August 2021.
 These restrictions could limit our suppliers' ability to operate their manufacturing facilities in that country.
 Any delay or disruption in the manufacture, shipment and sales of, or overall demand for, our products in turn may negatively and materially impact our operating and financial results, including revenue, gross margins, operating margins, cash flows and other operating results.
 Further, the resumption of normal business operations after such disruptions may be delayed and a resurgence of COVID-19 could result in continued disruption to us, our suppliers, and/or our customers.
-To date, the Company has experienced minimal impact from any supplier disruption.
+To date, we have experienced minimal impact from any supplier disruption.
 The duration and full magnitude of the COVID-19 pandemic's impact on credit and financial markets is also unknown, which creates uncertainty as to the financial condition of our distributors or customers.
 In addition, the deterioration in credit markets could limit our ability to obtain external financing to fund our operations and capital expenditures.
 We may also experience losses on our holdings of cash and investments due to failures of financial institutions and other parties.